OrgaNiUS/OrgaNiUS/api.md

 Web Socket "/project_search".
 This upgrades the existing http/s connection to a web socket connection.

+This is used for establishing the autocomplete feature for searching projects.

 Send: A string of the search query.

 Receive: